Lucra-Sports/lucra-react-native-sdk/SETUP.md

 For the Cocoapods dependencies, my recommended way is that you go into the `example` directory and run `npx pod-install`.
 Npx is the headless runner of npm, it allows you to run npm packages without having to install them first.
 The `pod-install` is a JS wrapper for CocoaPods created by the community that takes care of many pitfalls of directly using `CocoaPods` when one is not a ruby/iOS expert.

 Once everything is done and said, you can return to the root folder and run the app via `yarn build:ios` or `yarn build:android` or stay in the `example` folder and run the app like a normal RN app via `yarn ios` or `yarn android`.

+## Checks

+A bunch of automated checks will run, but you should install prettier on your environment so the ts source code is automatically linted for you.